turboapps/docs/reference/command_line/new.md

       --env-file=VALUE       Read in a line delimited file of ENV variables --format=VALUE         Use json format for output
-      --hosts=VALUE          Add an entry to the virtual /etc/hosts file (<redirect>:<name>) --install              Create a shortcut for the newly created container in the Start Menu --isolate              Specify the level of isolation from the host (full|writecopy|merge) --link=VALUE           Add link to another container (<container>:<alias>) --mount VALUE          Mount a host folder into the container, format: [other-container:]<source>=<target>
+      --hosts=VALUE          Add an entry to the virtual /etc/hosts file (<redirect>:<name>) -i, --isolate              Specify the level of isolation from the host (full|writecopy|merge) --install              Create a shortcut for the newly created container in the Start Menu --link=VALUE           Add link to another container (<container>:<alias>) --mount VALUE          Mount a host folder into the container, format: [other-container:]<source>=<target>
   -n, --name=VALUE           Give a name to the container
-      --network=VALUE        Run container in specified virtual network --no-stream            Force no streaming even when stream is available --private              Synchronize this container privately, visible only to me --public               Synchronize this container publicly, visible to everyone
+      --network=VALUE        Run container in specified virtual network --no-run               Create container but do not execute it --no-stream            Force no streaming even when stream is available --private              Synchronize this container privately, visible only to me --public               Synchronize this container publicly, visible to everyone